-Achieve 17 million gallons of water savings (15%) in water stressed regions
+Achieve 17 million gallons of water savings (15%) in waterstressed regions regions from a 2019 baseline

 Energy and climate

 Climate change is one of the most substantial challenges of our time, with environmental, social, and economic implications and we recognize our responsibility to act.
 Our climate impacts come from our R&D and manufacturing activities, supply chain, and use of our products.
 Our management approach focuses on reducing our energy use and GHG emission in our operations and we are currently developing a strategy to proactively address all of our scope 3 emissions for future activation.